stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

-`privateData` are objects that contain information derived from the discovery protocol, and are discovery protocol specific; `privateData` contains user identifying information (such as serial numbers and HW addresses), while `publicData` contains the generic capabilities inferred by discovery and is sent to ThingPedia to match the interface. `publicData.kind` is the identifier for the discovery protocol in use.
+`privateData` are objects that contain information derived from the discovery protocol, and are discovery protocol specific; `privateData` contains user identifying information (such as serial numbers and HW addresses), while `publicData` contains the generic capabilities inferred by discovery and is sent to Thingpedia to match the interface. `publicData.kind` is the identifier for the discovery protocol in use.